 The budget was my primary concern, and I wanted to keep it as low as I could.
 So, I started looking for inexpensive flights and budget hotels in Hyderabad.
 Prices of flights were more or less the same and I booked a round trip for ₹3200.
 Hotels were a different story altogether but I did find a good one.
 I booked a hotel for 899 rupees a night and let me tell you; I was shocked how good the services were.
 More on that later!

 The weekend came, and I was ready with my backpack, and camera.

 Hyderabad is famously known as ‘The City of Pearls’ and radiates a certain charm of the archaic and the new-fangled cohesion of cultures.
 An extremely popular tourist destination, it is a treat for the lovers of history, architecture, ornaments, and food.

 I landed in Hyderabad at quarter to six in the morning on a Saturday.
-Since I had booked my hotel with OYO Rooms, I had the option for an early sunrise check-in.
-Great, right?
 I started early and tried to cover as many attractions as I could in my limited time.

 Here is my itinerary

 A fort from the medieval times, Golconda is a popular tourist destination and was the first on my list.
 It was around 11kms from the city, and I took a cab to reach there.
 Magnificent was the first word that came to my mind when I saw the fort in person.
 It was built in mud on a 400ft hill and saw the rule of several dynasties.
 The remains of the fort due to the invasion is evident.
 Wrecked armories, granaries, reservoirs, and chambers add to the prominent presence of the fort.
 It also has Fateh Rahben, the great cannon used by Aurangzeb in the last siege of Golconda.